manjavacas/aoc-2023/README.md

 # Advent of Code 2023
-C++ solutions for Advent of Code 2023.
+Some C++ solutions for Advent of Code 2023.